-The module decimalfp provides a Decimal number type which can represent decimal numbers of arbitrary magnitude and arbitrary precision, i.e. any number of fractional digits.
+The module decimalfp provides a Decimal number type which can represent decimal numbers of (nearly) arbitrary magnitude and very large precision, i.e. with a very large number of fractional digits.

 decimalfp.Decimal instances are created by giving a value (default: 0) and a precision (i.e the number of fractional digits, default: None).

 If precision is given, it must be of type int and >= 0.

 If value is given, it must either be a string, an instance of number.Integral, number.Rational (for example fractions.Fraction), decimal.Decimal or float or be convertable to a float or an int.

 If a string is given as value, it must be a string in one of two formats:

 [+|-]<int>[.<frac>][<e|E>[+|-]<exp>] or [+|-].<frac>[<e|E>[+|-]<exp>].

 The value is always adjusted to the given precision or the precision is calculated from the given value, if no precision is given.

 When the given precision is lower than the precision of the given value, the result is rounded, according to the current default rounding mode (which itself defaults to ROUND_HALF_EVEN).

 When no precision is given and the given value is a float or a numbers.Rational (but no Decimal), the Decimal constructor tries to convert value exactly.
 But this is done only up a fixed limit of fractional digits (imposed by the implementation, currently 65535).
 If value can not be represented as a Decimal within this limit, an exception is raised.